pypi/warehouse/docs/development/submitting-patches.rst

 Translations
 ------------

-All user facing content must be marked for translation and anytime content is updated the ``.pot`` and ``.po`` must be regenerated using the ``make extract-translations`` commands and committed as part of the patch.
+All user facing content must be marked for translation.
 More details about the Warehouse translation mechanism can be found in :doc:`translations`.

 Documentation